shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/14618958-877b-48ab-bf77-0ba9010d3df4" width="516.75" height="379.75"/>

 ##### Upper Legs
 Continuing now to the upper legs.
-The upper legs will require a hex screwdriver for tapered M3 screws, 4 tapered M3 x 18 mm screws, and 4 hexagonal-shaped nuts.
+The upper legs will require:
+ - a hex screwdriver
+ - 4x tapered M3 x 18 mm screws
+ - 4x M3 hex nuts

  Following the similar process from the other limbs, pre-thread all the screw holes before beginning assembly.
 Next, you can attach the lower end of the upper legs by attaching it to the motors on the upper part of the lower legs (using the tapered screws).
 Keep in mind that the JST cable for the Knee motors will need to run through the skeleton of the upper leg (see reference below).
 The final product should resemble the figure below.

 Final product, Left Leg: